stnfnk/OninusLactis/README.md

 ### Settings page

 #### Toggle nipple squirt key
-Key for toggling nipple squirting on/off on the player.
-Does not work during OStim scenes.
+Set key to toggle nipples squirting on a target actor or the player.

 #### Player Nipple Offset
 Player offset for the nipple squirt emitter origin.
 Adjust to match the